hyperledger/indy-node/design/anoncreds.md

  using `GET_REVOC_REG(revocDefUUID, timestamp)` request to the ledger
 * Prover and Verifier should look up REVOC_REG by the same `timestamp` when generating and verifying the proof.

+### Timestamp Support in State

+We need to have a generic way to get the State at the given time.
+- State Trie allows to go to the past, that is given the root hash, get the state with this root.
+- We may have a mapping of each State update (timestamp) to the corresponding root.
+- We need to find a data structure that can help us to find the nearest state timestamp (to get the root) for the given time.
+- So, we will be able to get the data (state) at the given time.

+This approach can be used for
+* getting `REVOC_REG` at desired time (the same for both proper and verifier), possibly long ago in the past;
+* dealing with Requirement 6.

 ### Changes in Anoncreds Protocol

+If want to support Requirement 6, then the following changes are required in the anoncerds protocol:

 * Each Credential must have a reserved mandatory attribute: `issuanceTime`.
     * It's set by the Issuer to specify the time of Issuance.